garden-io/garden/docs/basics/installation.md

           context: minikube
 ```

-If you happen to have installed both Minikube and the Docker for Mac version with Kubernetes enabled,
+If you happen to have installed both Minikube and a version of Docker for Mac with Kubernetes support enabled,
 `garden` will choose whichever one is configured as the current context in your `kubectl` configuration, and if neither
-is set as the current context, Docker for Mac is preferred by default._
+is set as the current context, Docker for Mac is preferred by default.

 (If you're not yet familiar with Garden configuration files, see: [Configuration files](./using-garden/configuration-files.md))